Jul9an/Minecraft-server/README.md

 # Raspberrypi Minecraft server
-Setup a Local network Minecraft Server with Java on a Raspberry Pi.
+Setup a local Minecraft Server with Java on a Raspberry Pi.

 The basic Setup for the Pi is in the file "Setup with Raspberry Pi".